mohclips/Elastic-Certified-Engineer-Exam-Notes/Installation_and_Configuration.md

 > See: [Importing Sample data](Importing_sample_data.md)

-To do this section you need to:
+:question: To do this section you need to:

 - create roles and users